 My family started requesting those cookies—probably because the only other person who made cookies was my brother-in-law, Georgia Boy.
 His gumdrop cookies were a nostalgic holiday tribute to his grandmother.
 They were also awful.

 But even Big Brother wasn’t tactless enough to say this to Georgia Boy.
 Instead, he and Doctor Sister would wait for Georgia Boy to go on a bike ride and suggest I make cookies and let their children “help.”
-It was a win-win for them—I’d be entertaining First Niece, Second Niece, and Second Nephew for hours and the kitchen would be unavailable.
+It was a win-win for them—I’d be entertaining First Nephew, First Niece, and Third Nephew for hours and the kitchen would be unavailable.
 Continue reading Christmas Cookies (#332)

 Bet your friends would like this (unless they're racists):